3 Questions To Ask Before Becoming AI-Native3 min readReading Time: 2 minutes

 Build-Buy-Hybrid: Organizations irrespective of size can go for a hybrid approach that combines the best of the build & buy models with a laser focus on ROI.

-Question 3: What does your organization wish to achieve with A.I.?
+3. What does your organization wish to achieve with AI?